2022 protests in Russian-occupied Ukraine: South: Kherson

 On 5 March, residents of Kherson went to a rally with Ukrainian flags and chanted that the city is still Ukrainian and will never be Russian, despite Russian occupation.
 The Russian military opened warning fire on the protesters.
-At the same time, the National Police of Ukraine published a video where a Kherson police officer, holding a Ukrainian flag in his hands, jumped on a Russian armored personnel carrier that was driving past the rally, and local residents supported his action with shouts and applause.
+At the same time, the National Police of Ukraine published a video where a Kherson police officer, holding a Ukrainian flag in his hands, jumped on a Russian armoured personnel carrier that was driving past the rally, and local residents supported his action with shouts and applause.

 On 6 March, there were protests in Chonhar under the flags of Crimean Tatars.

 On 6 March, during a rally in Nova Kakhovka, the Russian military opened fire on protesters indiscriminately "despite the fact that people were unarmed and did not pose any threat," resulting in at least one death and seven injuries.
-On 7 March, the Kherson Regional Prosecutor's Office of Ukraine, according to the Part 2 of Article 438 of the Criminal Code of Ukraine (violation of the laws and customs of war, associated with premeditated murder), opened a criminal case on the death of several protesters.
+On 7 March, the Kherson Regional Prosecutor's Office of Ukraine, according to Part 2 of Article 438 of the Criminal Code of Ukraine (violation of the laws and customs of war, associated with premeditated murder), opened a criminal case on the deaths of several protesters.

-On 16 March, there was a rally in Skadovsk against the of kidnapping of the mayor In the city, civilians removed Russian flags at the government building.
+On 16 March, there was a rally in Skadovsk against the kidnapping of the mayor.
+In the city, civilians removed Russian flags from the government building.

 On 20 March, protesters in Kherson confronted several Russian military vehicles and told them to "go home".
 On 27 April, the city council representatives were forced out, and a pro-Ukrainian protest was dispersed.

+On 21 March, Russian forces used stun grenades and gunfire to disperse pro-Ukrainian protesters in Kherson; at least one person was wounded.

-In March, there were demonstrations in: Oleshky, Henichesk, Kakhovka, Hola Prystan, Zaliznyi Port, Novotroitske, Chaplynka, and other cities in the Kherson oblast.
+In March, there were demonstrations in Oleshky, Henichesk, Kakhovka, Hola Prystan, Zaliznyi Port, Novotroitske, Chaplynka, and other cities in the Kherson oblast.

+Yellow Ribbon movement

+The “Yellow Ribbon” movement, a non-violent resistance initiative, emerged in April in the occupied territories.
+The movement called for residents to hang yellow ribbons and Ukrainian flags as a symbol of defiance.